The Atomic Job: Development

 In January 2016, Marvel announced that the fifth episode of the season would be titled "The Atomic Job", to be written by Lindsey Allen, with Craig Zisk directing.

 Casting

 In January 2016, Marvel revealed that main cast members Hayley Atwell, James D'Arcy, Enver Gjokaj, Wynn Everett, Reggie Austin, and Chad Michael Murray would star as Peggy Carter, Edwin Jarvis, Daniel Sousa, Whitney Frost, Jason Wilkes, and Jack Thompson, respectively.
 It was also revealed that the guest cast for the episode would include Currie Graham as Calvin Chadwick, Lesley Boone as Rose Roberts, Sarah Bolger as Violet, Christopher Allen as Agent Ryan, Rey Valentin as Agent Vega, Alexandra Vino as bombshell secretary, Ken Marino as Joseph Manfredi, Jimmy Ambrose as Jerry, Matt Braunger as Dr. Aloysius Samberly and Ray Wise as Hugh Jones.
 Everett and Austin received guest star credit instead of regular starring.
 Graham, Boone, Bolger, Valentin, Braunger, and Wise reprise their roles from earlier in the series.

 Release

-Broadcast

 "The Atomic Job" was first aired in the United States on ABC on February 9, 2016.
+The episode debuted on Hulu on November 29, 2017, after it acquired the exclusive streaming rights to the series, and was made available on Disney+ at launch, on November 12, 2019, along with the rest of the series.